Chinas Business Income Rebound Points To Improving Economy: Official - UrduPoint

 China's Business Income Rebound Points To Improving Economy: Official

-BEIJING,April 7 (UrduPoint / Pakistan Point News - 7th Apr, 2023 ) :Chinese businesses have posted a strong rebound in sales revenue since the beginning of this year in the latest signal of an improving economy.
+BEIJING,April 8 (UrduPoint / Pakistan Point News - 8th Apr, 2023 ) ::Chinese businesses have posted a strong rebound in sales revenue since the beginning of this year in the latest signal of an improving economy.

 Wang Jun, head of the State Taxation Administration, told a press conference Thursday that the combined sales revenue of businesses nationwide gained 4.7 percent year on year in the first three months of 2023 and logged an increase of 6.2 percentage points in comparison with the fourth quarter last year.